Doctor Sleep (2019 film): Box office

-Doctor Sleep grossed $31.5 million in the United States and Canada, and $40.7 million in other territories, for a worldwide total of $72.2 million.
+Doctor Sleep grossed $31.6 million in the United States and Canada, and $40.8 million in other territories, for a worldwide total of $72.4 million.

 In the United States and Canada, the film was released alongside Last Christmas, Midway, and Playing with Fire, and was initially projected to gross $25–30 million from 3,855 theaters in its opening weekend.
 BoxOffice wrote, "Early social and trailer trends are indicative of a potential box office hit should reviews and audience reception prove favorable," but added, "Doctor Sleep's primary barrier to breakout status could be how reliant it is on younger audience familiarity with the source Stephen King novels and/or The Shining."
 The film made $5.2 million on its first day, including a combined $1.5 million from advanced preview screenings on October 30 and Thursday night previews on November 7, lowering weekend projections to $12 million.
 It ended up debuting to $14.1 million, getting upset by Midway for the top spot.
 Deadline Hollywood speculated that despite it being "well-reviewed and well-received" by critics and audiences, the underperformance was due to the 21/2-hour runtime, as well as the perception the film was meant for older audiences (67% of the opening weekend attendance was over the age of 24).

 Following its debut, it was projected the film would lose Warner Bros. around $20 million.
 In its second weekend the film made $6.0 million, dropping to sixth.
-Business Insider speculated that, according to box-office experts, Warner Bros. overestimated The Shining's influence among younger audiences, who don't care much about Kubrick's film, as well as the mistake Warner Bros. made to release the film worldwide in November after Halloween.
+Business Insider speculated that, according to box-office experts, Warner Bros. overestimated The Shining's influence among younger audiences, as well as the mistake Warner Bros. made to release the film worldwide in November after Halloween.